UCTRONICS/WIFI_Camera_Smart_Robot_Car/APP_Controller/README.md

 A4:
 > 1. When assembling the servo, pay attention to the middle position.

-For the bottom servo
-You should calibration center position Manually.
+For the bottom servo,You should calibration center position Manually.The servo can turn 180 degrees, so you shoud set the center

-The servo can turn 180 degrees, so you shoud set the center position in order to you can turn left 90 degrees and turn right 90 degrees.
+position in order to you can turn left 90 degrees and turn right 90 degrees.

 The below middle picture shows the center position.
 ![Alt text](https://github.com/UCTRONICS/WIFI_Camera_Smart_Robot_Car/blob/master/APP_Controller/image/3.png)

 For the above servo , you shoud set the center position in order to you can turn up 90 degrees and turn down 90 degrees.

 The below middle picture shows the center position.
 ![Alt text](https://github.com/UCTRONICS/WIFI_Camera_Smart_Robot_Car/blob/master/APP_Controller/image/4.png)